On submodules of standard modules: Introduction

 \textbf{Conjectures about standard modules and generic representations}\\ A natural follow-up to the Langlands classification is the question: when is a standard $\mc G (F)$-representation irreducible?
 Although they are almost always irreducible, the cases where they are not are usually more interesting.
 For $\pi (\mc P (F),\tau,\chi)$ with $\mc G (F)$ quasi-split and $\tau$ generic, this was the subject of the standard module conjecture, posed by Casselman--Shahidi \cite{CaSh} and proven in \cite{HeMu,HeOp}.
 It says that $\pi (\mc P (F),\tau,\chi)$ is irreducible if and only if it is generic.

-Next one may wonder: what are the irreducible subrepresentations, or more generally the irreducible subquotients of a standard representation?
-The multiplicities with which irreducible $\mc G (F)$-representations appear as constituents of a standard representation are predicted by the Kazhdan--Lusztig conjecture, formulated for $p$-adic groups by Vogan \cite[Conjecture 8.11]{Vog}.
+Next one may wonder: what are the irreducible subrepresentations, or more ge\-ne\-rally the irreducible subquotients of a standard representation?
+The multiplicities with which irreducible $\mc G (F)$-representations appear as constituents of a standard representations are predicted by the Kazhdan--Lusztig conjecture, formulated for $p$-adic groups by Vogan \cite[Conjecture 8.11]{Vog}.
 It is phrased in terms of the geometry of Langlands parameters, and has been proven in many cases in \cite{SolKL}.
 However, that does not yet tell us which of these constituents occur as subrepresentations.
 One aspect of that issue is:

 \begin{conjintro} \textup{(Generalized injectivity conjecture \cite{CaSh})} \\ Let $\mc G (F)$ be quasi-split and $\tau$ generic.
 Then any generic irreducible subquotient of the standard representation $\pi (\mc P (F),\tau,\chi)$ is a subrepresentation. \end{conjintro} We remark that in this setting it is known that $\pi (\mc P(F),\tau,\chi)$ has a unique generic irreducible subquotient.
 Conjecture \ref{conj:A} has been verified whenever $\mc G (F)$ has no simple factors of exceptional type (and for many Bernstein blocks for other groups as well) by Dijols \cite{Dij}.
 The proof is a tour de force with L-functions, root data and combinatorics.
 Unfortunately, it did not give the author of these lines much feeling for why Conjecture \ref{conj:A} should hold.

-Based on comparisons with other known results and conjectures, we believe that Conjecture \ref{conj:A} can be regarded as a special case of a more common phenomenon.
-Before formulating this more general conjecture, we will discuss some of its background.
+Based on comparisons with other known results and conjectures, we believe that the reasons for Conjecture \ref{conj:A} should be geometric.